darthoctopus/zvrk/Writeup/referee reports/2_reply.md

 > The mention of the Cameron-Fowler process is not put into context (by the way, more recent work on Li should be cited, at least for examining surface abundance variations as a function of stellar evolution, as for instance Lagarde et al. (2015, A&A 580, A141)

 We have added the requested citation.
-We would appreciate if the referee could specify what other context they think ought to be provided here regarding this physical mechanism, beyond the reference to the work in which it is developed, which we have already given.
+We would appreciate if the referee could specify what other context ought to be provided here regarding this physical mechanism, beyond the reference to the work in which it is developed (which we have already given).

 > - Section 4.2 is also unclear: the first sentence introduces magnetic activity in *dwarves*, and no link with magnetic activity in red giants is given.